Huixxi/Fast-C-plus-plus/23 Lesson23 Notes.md

 * mutating algorithms.

 ## Non-Mutating Algorithms
-Algorithms that change neither the order nor the contents of a container are called *non-mutating algorithms*.
+*Non-mutating algorithms* are those that change neither the order nor the contents of a container are called.
 * *Counting Algorithms*:
 `count()`, `count_if()`
 * *Search Algorithms*: